CommunityToolkit/WindowsCommunityToolkit/docs/controls/LottieAnimationView.md

 # LottieAnimationView XAML Control

 The **LottieAnimationView Control** allows you to render an Adobe After Effects animation in your UWP App.
-It lets you control the Progress, the Scale, the Frame Rate, the Speed, it's behaviour for loops and the start and ending frames.
+It lets you control the Progress, the Scale, the Frame Rate, the Speed, it's behavior for loops and the start and ending frames.

 ## How it works?
 Lottie loads Json files that are exported from Adobe After Effects using a plugin called [Bodymovin](http://airbnb.io/lottie/after-effects/bodymovin-installation.html).